+on the Axis of Rotation (see [PPR09]).

 One of the goals of this course will be the proof if this fact.
 We will require all of the machinery of Linear Algebra to prove this result.
 The machinery of Linear Algebra consists of a new language we need to learn, new concepts we need to master and several theorems that we need to understand.
 The language and concepts of Linear Algebra will help us find convenient ways to represent rotations in space.
 Rotations, we will see, are special kinds of linear transformations, which are functions that map points in space to points in space and which satisfy some special properties.
 We have studied functions in Calculus already.
-In Calculus I and II we dealt with real valued functions defined on intervals of the real line, \mathbb{R} ; in Calculus III, we learned about functions which may be defined in regions of the plane, \mathbb{R}^2 , or three dimensional space, \mathbb{R}^3 , and which may be real valued or vector valued (also known as vector fields).
+In Calculus I and II we dealt with real valued functions defined on intervals of the real line, $\mathbb{R}$ ; in Calculus III, we learned about functions which may be defined in regions of the plane, $\mathbb{R}^2$ , or three dimensional space, $\mathbb{R}^3$ , and which may be real valued or vector valued (also known as vector fields).
 In Linear Algebra we focus on a class of functions which are defined in all of the space (one-, two-, or three-dimensional space, or higher dimensional space) and can take on values in a one-dimensional or higher-dimensional space.
 The functions we will deal with have the property known as linearity.
 Loosely speaking, linearity means that the functions interact nicely with the algebraic structure that the spaces on which the functions act have: the structure of a linear space or a vector space.
 The study of vector spaces will be one of the major topics of this course.
 We begin our discussion of vector spaces by introducing the example of Euclidean n-dimensional space.
 The main concepts of Linear Algebra will first be defined in the context of Euclidean space and then will be presented in more general context later on in the course.

-Euclidean n-dimensional Space

-2.1 Definition of n-Dimensional Euclidean Space

-Euclidean space of dimension n, denoted by \mathbb{R}^n in this course, will consist of columns of real numbers of the form

-$$\begin{pmatrix} x_1 \\ x_2 \\ \vdots \\ x_n \end{pmatrix}$$ .

-These are called column vectors.
-In many textbooks, including the one we are using in this course, elements of \mathbb{R}^n are denoted by row-vectors; in the lectures and homework assignments, we will use column vectors to represents the elements in \mathbb{R}^n .
-Vectors in \mathbb{R}^n can be used to locate points in n-dimensional space.
+Chapter 2 Euclidean n-dimensional Space 2.1 Definition of n-Dimensional Euclidean Space Euclidean space of dimension n, denoted by $\mathbb{R}^n$ in this course, will consist of columns of real numbers of the form $$\begin{pmatrix} x_1 \\ x_2 \\ \vdots \\ x_n \end{pmatrix}.$$ These are called column vectors.
+In many textbooks elements of $\mathbb{R}^n$ are denoted by row-vectors; in the lectures and homework assignments, we will use column vectors to represents the elements in $\mathbb{R}^n$ .
+Vectors in $\mathbb{R}^n$ can be used to locate points in n-dimensional space.
 They can also be used to indicate displacements in a certain direction and through certain distance.
 Example 2.1.1.
-Consider two-dimensional space, \mathbb{R}^2 .
+Consider two-dimensional space, $\mathbb{R}^2$ .
 This can be represented by the familiar xy-plane pictured in Figure 2.1.1.

-The vectors $\begin{pmatrix} 1\\2 \end{pmatrix}$ and $\begin{pmatrix} 2\\-1 \end{pmatrix}$ are represented in the figure as arrows emanating from the origin of the xy-plane.
+The vectors $\begin{pmatrix} 1\\2 \end{pmatrix}$ and $\begin{pmatrix} 2\\-1 \end{pmatrix}$ are represented in the figure as arrows, or directed line segments, emanating from the origin of the xy-plane.
 In the previous example, the vector $\begin{pmatrix} 1\\2 \end{pmatrix}$ can be used to locate a point in the xy-plane with coordinates (1,2).
 However, it can also indicate a displacement from the origin to the point (1,2) through the straight line segment joining them.
+Notation (Vector Notation and Conventions).
+In the lectures and in these notes we will use the symbols u, v, w, etc. to denote vectors.
+In several linear algebra